NPC2team/NPC2-WRO2025/README.md

 ## Challenge Problem Solving

-When we finish building the car, we'll be able to learn about possible solutions to the challenges.
+When we finished building the car, we were able to see possible solutions for the challenges.

 For the first challenge, we initially planned to do it only with the Pixy camera.
 The camera signals would be orange and blue, and depending on the color, Crazy Diamond (our car) would spin clockwise or counterclockwise.
 At the same time, upon detecting the color, a variable will count the number of turns made.
 However, we realized it was better to use the ultrasonic sensors for the first challenge, as they allow you to program a code that detects an opening and rotates toward it.